-Careless disposal of smoking materials and cigarettes can cause fires to occur unnecessarily.
+Careless disposal of smoking materials and cigarettes can cause fires to occur.
 Most smoking fires start in the bedroom, living room or office when cigarettes or burning embers are dropped on upholstered furniture, bedding or into rubbish containers.

 Before leaving a room where people have been smoking, carefully check between lounge chair crannies and under cushions.
 A cigarette can smoulder in furniture and go unnoticed for up to five hours and still cause a fire.